mrcavalcanti/mosaicoo/docs/sources/developers/plugins/legacy/_index.md

 will be expected to export different things.
 You can find what's expected for [datasource]({{< relref "data-sources.md" >}}), [panels]({{< relref "panels.md" >}}) and [apps]({{< relref "apps.md" >}}) plugins in the documentation.

-The Grafana SDK is quite small so far and can be found here:
+The Mosaicoo SDK is quite small so far and can be found here:

 - [SDK file in Grafana](https://github.com/grafana/grafana/blob/main/public/app/plugins/sdk.ts)